ldg/news-homepage-main/README.md

 ### What I learned

 This project really helped me better understand the mobile-first work flow.
 In past projects I more naturally built from the desktop first and used media queries on smaller screens.
 Working through this project I could see the benifits of working mobile first.
-It's much more efficient, I fould I spent less time struggling with getting layouts to work on different screen sizes because each layout builds upon the previous screensize's layout.
+It's much more efficient, I found I spent less time struggling with getting layouts to work on different screen sizes because each layout builds upon the previous screensize's layout.

 I used SASS on this project, I found I needed to limit my use of partials rather than create a very structured series of nested .scss files.
 While I can see the benefit of nesting everything on larger website, I think for this project it was easier for me to keep track of styles with minimal partials